Share via

 Mid Recovery: Building Back Strength and Endurance

-• Concentric movements with bands and light weights: As you get stronger, introduce concentric exercises, where you are shortening the muscle and returning back down.
+As you get stronger, introduce concentric exercises, where you are shortening the muscle and returning back down.
 These exercises should be performed in a controlled manner without too much effort.
-Examples include:

-3. Banded Hamstring Curl: Lying on your stomach, loop one end of a resistance band around a sturdy object.
+Lying on your stomach, loop one end of a resistance band around a sturdy object.
 Loop the other end of the resistance band on your ankle.
 With control, bring your heel up towards your buttock, bending at your knee.
-Begin with a hamstring activation routine.
+Aim for two or three sets of 10–15 repetitions while maintaining good technique.
+If pain increases during or after the workout, reduce the intensity and allow more recovery time before progressing.

 Late Recovery: Ready to Run